georgerabus/lfa-repository/2.nfa-dfa/report.md

 ---

 ## Conclusion
-This project demonstrates how formal languages and finite automata work together to define structured word formation and validation.
-By implementing a grammar-based generator and a basic automaton, we can see how theoretical concepts translate into actual computation.
+This project shows how formal languages and finite automata help define and check the structure of words in a language.
+By creating a simple grammar, we can generate valid words based on a set of rules.
+The finite automaton helps us verify whether a given word belongs to the language.

+We also explored the difference between deterministic and non-deterministic automata.
+While NDFA allows multiple possible transitions for the same input, converting it into a DFA makes processing easier by ensuring only one path exists for each input.

+Overall, this project connects theory to real-world applications, like programming language compilers and search engines, which rely on automata for pattern recognition and text processing.
+Understanding these concepts helps in building more efficient algorithms and software systems.